MicrosoftDocs/quantum-docs-pr/articles/overview/quantum-computers.md

 ## Molecular simulations

-In a quantum computer, we don’t need to model all of the states of a complex system.
-Instead the computer itself can be in superposition.
-We embed the quantum state of the system that we want to simulate in the computer and run the simulation with a specific set of quantum gates.
+Simulating microscopic systems that behave according to the laws of quantum mechanics is computationally expensive.
+We need to take into account all the possible states that can be in superposition and the number of states grows exponentially with the size of the system.
+In a quantum computer, we don’t need to model all of the states of the system.
+Instead, we embed the quantum state of the system that we want to simulate in the qubits of the computer itself, and run the simulation with a specific set of quantum gates.
 In other words, we use a quantum computer to simulate a quantum system.

 Chemical molecules are quantum systems and therefore can be analyzed in this way.
 One such specific chemical is the _nitrogenase_ enzyme, which, with a better understanding of its properties, could have the potential to reduce the energy consumption and greenhouse gas emission of current fertilizers.